ditodamaru/hadacan_ros/README.md

       ```
       sudo ip link set can0 up type can bitrate 125000
       ```
-      Troubleshooting CAN Bus communication (You will see incoming CAN frame messages from HADA H500 robot)
+      Terminal 4: Troubleshooting CAN Bus communication (You will see incoming CAN frame messages from HADA H500 robot)
       ```
       candump can0
       ```
-  * Start ackerman drive steering control node
+  * Terminal 5: Start ackerman drive steering control node
   ```
   rosrun ackermann_drive_teleop joyop.py
   ```
-  * Start sending CAN frame message to H500 Sprayer
+  * Terminal 6: Start sending CAN frame message to H500 Sprayer.

+  **CAUTION:** Make sure to move the HADA H500 sprayer robot in a safe space.
   ```
   rosrun cansend_generator cansend_generator.py
   ```